 Hosting a steak meal can be tricky.
 You want the food to taste great, stay within budget, and satisfy all guests.
 The biggest challenge is determining how much steak to buy and cook.
-Our guide will help you get the proportions just right so everyone leaves happy.
+My guide will help you get the proportions just right so everyone leaves happy.

 When deciding how much steak to serve per person, a safe rule of thumb is to plan for half a pound of meat per guest.
 However, remember that this amount may vary depending on the specific situation.
 To better plan the appropriate amount of steak per person, consider the following tips:

 Are You Planning a Meal For a Special Occasion?

 The type of event you are hosting is important.
 Will it be a casual family dinner, a birthday party, a casual barbecue, or a large formal event?
 As a general rule, less formal events require less food per person.
 In the case of steak, you may need to prepare less for a casual event than a formal one.

 At What Time Are You Planning to Serve the Steaks?

 Time of day can also be a very important factor.
 Serving steak for lunch will require fewer steaks than for dinner.